 Talking with Operator and Manager Jeremy Goerts

 Speedi is a bustling car wash, fueling station, and convenience store located in the heart of Flagstaff, Arizona.
-The business is owned by Ricky Prema and family, and they are fortunate to have Jeremy Goerts as one of their key employees running the business.
+Ricky Prema and his family own the business, and they are fortunate to have Jeremy Goerts as one of their key employees running the business.
 The Kleen-Scene was able to sit down for a long discussion with Jeremy about what keeps him busy at Speedi, and the challenge of hiring, teaching, and leading employees into the next phase of Speedi Car Wash & Fuel.

 Jeremy’s History at Speedi

 Jeremy Goerts was formerly a civil servant for the housing authority of the city of Flagstaff.
-When funding was cut for his position, he found himself scrambling to find a new job during the 2008 recession.
-He noticed a “Help Wanted” sign at Speedi, and was hired as a cashier in the convenience store by the owners at the time – George and Patti Pugh.
+The city cut funding for his position and he found himself scrambling to find a new job during the 2008 recession.
+He noticed a “Help Wanted” sign at Speedi, and the owners at the time – George and Patti Pugh- hired him as a cashier in the convenience store.
 Not too long after, the Pughs sold the business to the Prema family.